riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ### 2f Load data in background
 At this point the dataset will be loaded in the background and you will receive both an email when the process starts and when the data is loaded.
 This should only take a couple of minutes, but for now, just move on to section 3 below.
 We'll come back and verify the data later.

-## 3 Use DSBulk Loader with the Astra Shell
+## 3 Use DSBulk Loader with the Astra CLI
-The [Astra Shell](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) is a command line tool that includes commands for databases, streams, a CQL console, and data loading with DSBulk amongst other things.
+The [Astra CLI](https://awesome-astra.github.io/docs/pages/astra/astra-cli/) is a command line tool that includes commands for databases, streams, a CQL console, and data loading with DSBulk amongst other things.

 The [DSBulk Loader](https://docs.datastax.com/en/dsbulk/docs/dsbulkAbout.html) can be used for small or large amounts of data, has full error reporting and logging, can load and un-load data, and can reliably count database records.
 This is a command line tool and can be used in automated processes.

-While DSBulk is pretty easy to use on its own, the Astra Shell makes using it a little simpler and provides a whole set of other options we'll explore below.
+While DSBulk is pretty easy to use on its own, the Astra CLI makes using it a little simpler and provides a whole set of other options we'll explore below.

-### 3a Install Astra Shell
+### 3a Install Astra CLI
-The first thing we'll need to do is install the Astra Shell.
+The first thing we'll need to do is install the Astra CLI.
 Execute the following command in a local terminal.

 📘 **Command to execute**
 ```shell